jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **The Hon.
 ChyrstiaFREELAND**:
-(voice   Bains who is joining US remotely as well.
+(voice   Bains who is joining us remotely as well.
-Also with US is the deputy chief public health officer,[speaking french](voice of translator):dr. Howard njoo is with US andready to answer  questions.[end of translation]dr. Tam, please.
+Also with us is the deputy chief public health officer,[speaking french](voice of translator):dr. Howard njoo is with  andready to answer  questions.[end of translation]dr. Tam, please.